Kodiak K-9 and Friends

 More and more employers and employees are discovering that pets at the workplace make them happier, lower stress levels, and create a comfortable, flexible environment.
 Pets can create camaraderie within the workplace and trigger interactions that may not have happened without them.

-“Private” Fargo is an Australian Cattle Dog who is 6 months old.
+“Private” Fargo is an Australian Cattle Dog who was 6 months old when this photo was taken.
 Fargo loves to play fetch and wrestle with her sister at home.
 Fargo is a little fatty because she loves her Puppuccinos !

 Healthcare Savings and Pet Ownership